Skip to main content

 eval $(opam env --switch=treeppl-ocaml)

-opam install -y --no-depexts dune ocamlfind linenoise owl menhir
+opam install dune ocamlfind linenoise menhir owl

 eval $(opam env --switch=treeppl-ocaml)